Six players score for Maple Leafs in win over Blues - NewsBreak

 The Blues scored 3:58 into the game when O’Reilly worked a give-and-go play with Ivan Barbashev to break in down the middle.

-Less than two minutes after that, Marner, who just came out of COVID-19 protocols, pounced on a turnover in the Blues zone and scored from the slot.
+Less than two minutes after that, Marner, who just came out of COVID-19 protocol, pounced on a turnover in the Blues’ zone and scored from the slot.

 Tavares made it 3-1 with a turnaround shot from the slot after the Blues turned the puck over in their own zone again.